 What we are seeing now is a culture of fear… If you don’t agree with me on, you name it, any kind of issue, then we’re going to cancel you, we’re going to start a campaign to ostracise you… I think that’s absolutely wrong.

 Ayaan’s article “America’s Identity Crisis” was featured in the Fall 2020 edition and it focused on universities and identity politics.
 She called on society to embrace critical thinking and honest conversations to battle this ideology.

 Identity Politics is a pathogen that developed in the petri dishes of university campuses.
 It was cultured, matured, and disseminated into the college-educated American population.
 And now it is spreading like a virus through our corporations, charities, and institutions.

-Critical Thinking Unit fellow Krista Akiki penned an op-ed about the reality of honor-based violence in the United States.
+Critical Thinking Fellowship fellow Krista Akiki penned an op-ed about the reality of honor-based violence in the United States.
 She points out the failures of Western feminism, and how various shortcomings of the feminist movement leave out the plight of thousands of women and girls.

 It is crucial to acknowledge that female genital mutilation, honor killings, child marriage and other forms of gender-based violence, which are atrocious and traumatizing breaches to women’s dignity and threats to women’s safety, do not only happen in the distant rural communities of Arab or African nations with unstable political, economic and social environments.
 Female genital mutilation, child marriage and honor killings also happen here in the United States.
 Read that last sentence again.
 It happens over here too.